2020PB/police-brutality/reports/Washington.md

 ### Law enforcement officer punches pinned protester | May 31st

-In this video, officers wrestle with two protesters on the floor.
+In this video, officers wrestle with two protesters on the sidewalk near 4th and Spring.
 One officer punches the protester he has pinned at 0:15.

 tags: protester, punch, tackle

 id: wa-seattle-12

-geolocation:
+geolocation: 47.606835,-122.333563

 **Links**